epfl-si/rancher-catalog/README.md

 This repository contains a Rancher Template used in [the EPFL rancher-catalog](https://github.com/epfl-idevelop/rancher-catalog).

-This template runs a single MySQL Schema.
+This template runs a single [MySQL](https://hub.docker.com/_/mysql/) Schema and adds some features to it using a [custom data-only container](https://github.com/epfl-idevelop/container-mysql-amm-extra-features).

-## Requirements

-The [rancher-storage lvmnfs driver](https://github.com/epfl-idevelop/rancher-template-lvmnfs) must be deployed appropriately on the rancher cluster.

 (c) All rights reserved.
 ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, VPSI, 2017